Acrylic Paint Image Transfer Technique with Paint Dabbers

 Mod Podge Gloss

-Acrylic Paint Dabber Transfer Technique – Step-by-Step Directions
+Acrylic Paint Image Transfer Technique – Step-by-Step Directions

-Step 1 – Apply Dabber Paint: Shake the Dabber well before starting. {Use an artist brush to paint the acrylic onto the surface quickly.
-TIP: It dries quickly.
-Apply liberally in east to west and north to south directions to ensure you get good coverage.
+Step 1 – Apply Paint: Apply paint liberally in east to west and north to south directions to ensure you get good coverage.
 I utilize this application method so as not to miss a spot on the surface.
 Again, another experiment taught me that if you miss a spot, the transfer will not properly adhere.
 DUH!
+Apply a thick coat of paint to both your printed laser image and also to your surface, which in this case is a cardstock gift tag.
 Please view the image at right to see where I missed an area on a card.

 HINT: If you are applying the image to a book page or paper surface, flip the page or paper over and burnish it on the back as well.
 This ensures that the image will properly adhere to the paint.
 Allow the paint to dry fully.
 I allowed it to dry for one hour, ‘just because.’
 OPTION: You can try to speed up the process using a heat gun or hair dryer.
 Results may vary if you do.
 It is best to be patient!